We offer Medicare supplement insurance in Illinois direct from many affordable and highly-rated providers.

-You can compare the direct rates from Aetna, American Continental, Anthem Blue Cross Blue Shield, Bankers Fidelity, CSI, Cigna, Combined, Equitable, GTL, Heartland, Humana, Liberty Bankers, Medico, Mutual of Omaha, Renaissance, Sentinel, Shenandoah Life United American, United Healthcare AARP, Western United Life and many others.
+You can compare the direct rates from Aetna, American Continental, Anthem Blue Cross Blue Shield, Bankers Fidelity, CSI, Cigna, GTL, Heartland, Humana, Liberty Bankers, Manhattan Life, Medico, Mutual of Omaha, Sentinel, United American, United Healthcare AARP, Western United Life, and many others.

-In Illinois, Supplement Plans F, G and N are most popular.
-Plan F fills in all gaps in Medicare Parts A and B and is very affordable with several carriers.
+In Illinois, Supplement Plans F, G, and N are the most popular.
+Plans G & N fill in the most important gaps in Medicare and are very affordable.

-Plan G is also popular as it covers all gaps except for the yearly Part B deductible ($183 for 2018).
-Out of pocket exposure is small with Plan G and in many cases, the premium savings can more than make up for the deductible.
-And with Plan F no longer for sale to new Medicare beneficiaries starting in 2020, Plan G may have more stable rate increases.
+Plan G is popular as it covers all gaps except for the yearly Part B deductible.
+Out-of-pocket exposure is limited with Plan G and in many cases, the premium savings can more than cover the deductible.
+With Plan F no longer for sale to new Medicare beneficiaries in 2020, Plan G & N are the most comprehensive policies available.

-Plan N is one step below Plan G. It has office ($20) and ER ($50) copays along with the $183 Part B deductible that must be covered by the insured.
+Plan N is one step below Plan G. It has office ($20) and ER ($50) copays along with the Part B deductible.
 It’s the only supplement with copays.
 Plan N does not cover Part B Excess Charges either, but those are very rarely encountered.
-When they are encountered, they are a usually a very small amount.
-Plan N is the least expensive MEdicare supplement that still offers comprehensive coverage.
-It can be found for under $100 a month at age 65.
+If encountered, they’re usually very small amounts.
+Plan N is the least expensive Medicare supplement that still offers comprehensive coverage.
+It can be found for under $100 a month for many.

-Additionally, several insurance companies offer High Deductible Plan F. High deductible Plan F is popular as it’s the least expensive supplement available.
-HD Plan F has a $2,240 deductible to satisfy in 2018, but monthly premiums are near $35 in some parts of Illinois.
-United American, Bankers Fidelity and Cigna have some of the best rates for this Medigap policy.
+Additionally, several insurance companies offer High Deductible Plans G and F. These high deductible plans are popular as they’re the least expensive supplements available.
+HD Plans G & F have a larger deductible to satisfy, but monthly premiums are close to $40 in most parts of Illinois.
+United American, Bankers Fidelity, Cigna, Humana, and Mutual of Omaha offer some of the best rates for this Medigap policy.